MaysaaRais/portfolio/BlackScholes/README.md

-# Black-Scholes Option Pricing
+# Black-Scholes Option Pricing Engine — Clean Quantitative Implementation

-Notebook built to implement and test the Black-Scholes model for European call and put options.
+This notebook implements the Black-Scholes model from scratch for European call and put options, with full analytical Greeks and custom normal CDF approximation.
+The focus is on transparency, readability, and reproducibility — no pricing libraries are used.
-Everything is coded from scratch, including the approximation of the normal CDF.
-No pricing libraries used.

-The goal is to revisit the core formula, make sure it's coded cleanly, and explore how option prices and sensitivities behave across different parameters.
+It is part of a larger initiative to revisit and master core models in quantitative finance, with emphasis on self-contained, production-grade implementations.

 ---

-## What’s covered
+## 📌 What’s Covered

-- Analytical pricing formula (call/put)
+- Full pricing formula for European calls and puts
-- Manual approximation of Φ(x) (no scipy)
+- Manual implementation of the standard normal CDF Φ(x)
-- Greeks: Delta, Gamma, Vega, Theta, Rho
+- Complete Greeks: Delta, Gamma, Vega, Theta, Rho (analytical)
+- Sensitivity plots across spot, volatility, time
-- Sensitivity curves and 3D visualizations
+- 3D visualizations of option price and sensitivities

 ---

-## Parameters used
+## ⚙️ Default Parameters (modifiable)

-- Spot = 100
+- Spot: 100
-- Strike = 100
+- Strike: 100
-- σ = 0.2
+- Volatility (σ): 0.2
-- T = 1 (year)
+- Time to maturity (T): 1 year
-- r = 0.05
+- Risk-free rate (r): 5%

-Parameters can be edited directly in the first few cells of the notebook.
+These can be edited in the first few notebook cells.

 ---

-## Outputs
+## 📈 Outputs

-- Call/Put price
+- Option prices (call/put)
-- Delta / Gamma / Vega curves
+- Sensitivity curves for each Greek
-- Surface plots: price vs volatility & time
+- 3D surface plots for price vs volatility / time

 ---

-## Notes
+## 🧭 Roadmap / Extensions (Optional)

-Optional: I might later compare this to a Monte Carlo simulation or extend to American options (numerical methods).
+- Compare to Monte Carlo simulation
+- American options via binomial tree or PDE methods
+- Calibration to implied vol surfaces

 ---

-## Author
+## 🧑‍💻 Author

-Maysaa Rais
-Built this as part of a broader portfolio around pricing models and market-focused ML.
+**Maysaa Rais**
+Quantitative Finance — Model Risk, Pricing, and Data Science
+Part of a research portfolio revisiting foundational quant models with a modern coding standard.

+---

+📁 Notebook: `BlackScholes.ipynb`
+📄 HTML Export: `BlackScholes.html`
+📦 Core functions: `bs_model.py`
+📊 Data: `stock_data_multi.csv`